damianruelmusic/damianruel-site/content/pages/index.md

           multi-instrumentalist, composer, and otherwise artist whose work reflects partly his self-taught findings from exploring how notes work with his many curious ideas.
-He is his own producer and he plays the instruments in his song to ensure it ends up how he envisioned it.
+He is his own producer and he plays the instruments in his song to ensure it ends up how he envisions it.
         title: >-
           He keeps a genre-fluid approach to his projects, and likes to think he is unrestricted in musical expression.
 While his projects don't stick